Healthcare Device Engineering – IDS

 Introduction and Objectives

-The "Engineering Devices for Health" (IDS) specialization aims to train students in the theoretical and practical mastery of concepts and technological devices applied to biomedicine.
+The “Engineering Devices for Health” (IDS) specialty aims to train students in the theoretical and practical mastery of concepts and technological devices applied to biomedicine.
 Jointly accredited by the Montpellier Faculty of Medicine and the Faculty of Sciences, the program is supervised by a team of faculty members and researchers from both institutions.
-The educational and professional objectives of the specialization are to provide students with high-level scientific training by equipping them with the skills to conceptualize and implement systems in the field of Applied Electronics in Medicine.
+The educational and professional objectives of the specialization are to provide students with high-level scientific training by equipping them with the skills to conceptualize and implement systems in the field of applied electronics in medicine.
 In particular, the program aims to:

 - Provide students with a high level of scientific training,

-- Provide theoretical skills to enable the design of electronic and medical systems,
+- Provide theoretical skills to enable the conceptualization of electronic and medical systems,

-- Train the student in the management of scientific and medical projects, as well as industrial and medical projects,
+- Train the student in the management of scientific/medical and industrial/medical projects,

 - Introduce students to research careers.

-To achieve these objectives, students are provided with a foundational knowledge base through instruction in analog electronics, digital electronics, and signal processing (analog, digital, and image).
-The concepts studied are then developed within the framework of more specialized teaching units (TU) and incorporate the expertise of several Montpellier research laboratories that are heavily involved in training [4-6].
+To achieve these objectives, students are provided with a foundational knowledge base through courses in analog electronics, digital electronics, and signal processing (analog, digital, and image).
+The concepts studied are then expanded upon within the framework of more specialized teaching units (TU) and incorporate the expertise of several research laboratories in Montpellier that are heavily involved in training [4-6].
 These modules cover, among other topics, sensors and biomedical instrumentation, medical robotics, neuroprostheses, and the modeling and control of human movement.

-Professionalization modules also enable students to develop project management skills in scientific, medical, and industrial contexts, or to gain exposure to research careers in the health sector.
+Professionalization modules also enable students to acquire project management skills in scientific, medical, and industrial contexts, or to learn about research careers in the health fields.

-The IDS program is designed to meet the growing demand from professionals in the medical field for executives who are likely to serve as a bridge between the fields of medicine and engineering in the broadest sense.
-Given the inherently multidisciplinary nature of these fields, student recruitment is conducted across three areas corresponding to the program’s core competencies: Biology, Electronics, and Health.
+The IDS program aims to meet a growing demand from professionals in the medical field—specifically executives likely to serve as a bridge between the fields of medicine and engineering in the broadest sense.
+Due to the inherently multidisciplinary nature of these fields, student recruitment takes place across three areas corresponding to the program’s main areas of expertise: biology, electronics, and health.
 Therefore, anyone with a bachelor’s degree (L3) or equivalent in Biology, Electronics, Health, or Sports Science (STAPS) may apply for admission to the first year of the Master’s program.
-Similarly, admission to the second year is based on the applicant’s academic record.
+Similarly, admission to the second year is based on a review of the applicant’s academic record.
 Validation of Acquired Experience (VAE) is available for students in continuing education.

 In summary:

-- In M1: L3 or equivalent in biology, health sciences, sports science, or electronics.
+- In M1: L3 or an equivalent program in biology, health sciences, sports science, or electronics.

-- In M2: M1 has been validated in the field; documentation is on file.
+- In M2: M1 has been validated in the field; the results are on file.

 - The program is open to the public for continuing education and offers opportunities for the Validation of Acquired and Professional Experience (VAE).